 The project aimed to identify existing impact indicators, potential new ones and develop these indicators into a formal toolset; exploring the possibility of integrating these within a technology interface.

-2. DIEGO – Disseminating Impact form Engagement with User Groups and Organisations
+2. DIEGO – Disseminating Impact from Engagement with User Groups and Organisations

 Lead institution: De Montfort University